openstates/documentation/docs/contributing/index.md

 -   Our [Code of Conduct](../code-of-conduct.md) is important to us, and helps us maintain a healthy community.
 -   We also have a [guide to help you learn where to get help](../index.md#communication) that you should look over.

+If you are new to open source, or unfamiliar to contributing to open source projects, it might be beneficial to read [this guide](https://opensource.guide/how-to-contribute/).
+We welcome and value all contributions to Open States, including (but not limited to!) code contributions.

-This guide assumes a basic familiarity with using the command line, git, and Python.
+This guide assumes a basic familiarity with using the [command line](https://www.freecodecamp.org/news/command-line-for-beginners/), [git](https://www.freecodecamp.org/news/git-and-github-for-beginners/), and Python.
+If you are unfamiliar with something that is mentioned in this guide, we encourage you to read the linked resources.

 No matter how experienced you are, it is a good idea to read through this section before diving into Open States' code.